 and eventually, the patients cannot climb stairs.

-Since the whole disease was only discovered in the ’90s, decades passed until Gabriella and her son learned what their illness was.
+Since the whole disease was only discovered in the ’90s, decades passed until she and her son learned what their illness was.
 Endre Pál from the University of Pécs offered it to them in 2010 to take part in an international research program, and thanks to that, their genome was mapped in Canada.
 This is how the mutation was finally found in 2016.
 There is no known link yet between the Hungarian and the Spanish-Italian family.

-Gabriella says that now that she knows what disease she was struggling with her whole life, she feels safer because she learned that they are not alone in their fight.
+The mother says that now that she knows what disease she was struggling with her whole life, she feels safer because she learned that they are not alone in their fight.
 However, her son’s state got worse drastically in 2017, and that is why she got in touch with their Spanish-Italian fellow sufferers.
 In that family, the disease is much more widespread.
 So, thanks to community fundraising, they were paying for research concerning the issue.
 Finally, scientists of the Carlos III Health Institute discovered that the gene mutation of this rare kind of muscular dystrophy

 results in resistance against HIV